 Offering a diverse menu isn’t just about the number of offerings you have, but about meeting specific diner needs.
-We interviewed Marjorie Shamp, the director of campus dining at The College of Wooster, and Johnny McCoy, the executive chef at Kalamazoo College about how Creative Dining accommodates diverse diners on their campuses.
+We interviewed Marjorie Shamp, the director of campus dining at The College of Wooster, and Johnny McCoy, a executive chef at a Creative Dining college account, about how Creative Dining accommodates diverse diners on their campuses.

 Both colleges are highly intentional about accommodating religious dietary needs, plant-based diners, and diners with medical dietary restrictions.
 Here are some of the ways their dining teams make the dining halls welcoming for their diverse student populations.